April 3, 10, 17 and 24, 2018

 - Discuss the CMS-required plan of care; and

-- Describe orders needed for patients to self-administer medications.
+- Describe orders needed to allow the patient to self-administer medications.

 - Explain the informed consent elements required by CMS;

-- Describe the requirements for medical records for critical access hospitals; and
+- Describe the requirements for history and physicals for CAHs;

 CEOs, chief operations officers, chief nursing officers, chief legal officers, nurses and medical staff, quality managers, nurse educators, risk managers, compliance officers, chief of health information, pharmacists, social workers, discharge planners, patient safety officers, outpatient director, director of rehab, infection control, directors of radiology.